Belief Acquisition as Stochastic Filtering

 This sparseness of contact networks is reflected in the datasets of Table~\ref{tab:dataset} that we use.
 For example, the average node degree for the {\tt Youtube} network is about 6.
 Thus the factored algorithm works well on this network, even though it has over 1M nodes.
 Similarly, the {\tt Facebook} and {\tt GitHub} networks each have average node degree about 15.
 This sparseness property is also likely to hold more generally in geophysical applications.

-We empirically evaluate factored filtering given by each of the Algorithm~\ref{algo:ff}, \ref{algo:fpf}, and \ref{algo:fvf} for tracking epidemics transmitted through the SEIRS model on (mostly) large contact networks.
-The parameters are assumed to be known.
+We empirically evaluate factored filtering given by each of the Algorithms~\ref{algo:fcf}, \ref{algo:fcpf}, and \ref{algo:fcvf} for tracking epidemics transmitted through the SEIRS model on (mostly) large contact networks.
+We show how factored filters can exploit structure to accurately approximate state distributions for high-dimensional state spaces.
 Factored filtering for the state space is fully factored, where each cluster consists of a single node.
-We consider a factored filter, a factored particle filter, and a factored variational filter in turn.
+We also estimate parameters in each case.
+We consider a factored conditional filter, a factored conditional particle filter, and a factored conditional variational filter in turn.